Sharpness-Aware Hybrid Model Learning for Architecture-Agnostic Parameter Estimation: Conclusion

 \section{Conclusion}

-In this paper, we suggest using SAM and its variants in hybrid modeling, the combination of scientific mathematical models and machine learning models.
-The underlying idea is that the machine learning part of a hybrid model should be kept as simple as possible for the maximum use of the scientific model part, and we have hypothesized that SAM is useful to achieve such a simple model.
-We empirically validated the effectiveness of the idea on different tasks using synthetic and real-world data.
+In this paper, we suggest focusing on loss flatness in hybrid modeling, the combination of scientific mathematical models and machine learning models.
+The underlying idea is that the machine learning part of a hybrid model should be kept as simple as possible for the maximum use of the scientific model part.
+We have hypothesized that SAM is useful to achieve such a simple model.
+We have empirically validated the effectiveness of the idea on different tasks using synthetic and real-world data.
 An overall observation from the experiments is that SAM is indeed useful for identifying unknown parameters of the scientific model part, despite not requiring specific hybrid model architectures.
-The SAM-based learning method for hybrid models can be universally applicable to different architectures, unlike the existing regularization methods that require specific design depending on the model architecture.
+The SAM-based learning method for hybrid models works in an architecture-agnostic manner, unlike the existing regularization methods that require specific design depending on the model architecture.

 An important limitation is that unless one has specific assumptions about the data-generating process, the proposed learning method does not necessarily identify \emph{the correct} value of the unknown scientific parameters, as is the case with the existing methods for hybrid modeling.
-In other words, there is often no such thing like the correct scientific parameter; it solely depends on one's brief about the data-generating process and the principles of model selection.
-Moreover, our study is currently limited to the intuitive motivation of using SAM and the empirical evidence of its utility in hybrid modeling.
-More rigorous characterization of the parameter identification in hybrid models is an interesting but challenging open question.
+It is something essential as there is often no such thing like the correct scientific parameter; the ``correctness'' solely depends on one's beliefs about the data-generating process and the principles of model selection.
+To overcome the fundamental limitation, one has to develop a specific method and theory for particular hybrid model architectures.
+Establishing a rigorous and universal theory of identification for general hybrid models is an interesting yet challenging open problem.